tchancse/asr-dialogflow-cx-sample-voice-application/README.md

 ### Local deployment

-To run your own instance of this sample application locally, you'll need an up-to-date version of Node.js (we tested with version 14.18).
+To run your own instance of this sample application locally, you'll need Node.js (we tested with version 18.19).

 Download this sample application code to a local folder, then go to that folder.